DahliaWitt/MonstercatFanApp/README.md

+# WARNING: Most of this code is pretty old and probably doesn't work anymore.
+The project has pivoted to the BadKitty app which can be found on the iOS and Android app stores.
+Unfortunately for now, that project is closed source.

 ## Overview

 The Monstercat Fan App was a project created for the Monstercat Community.
 It serves as a central point for all things Monstercat and as a quick way to access many sub features.
 The app is not endorsed or associated with Monstercat.